2016 Competition Guide

 Another note to Judges: Don't ever let anyone stick their head or any other body part under the bridge to read gages or for any other reason.
 It's just not safe!
 Competitors must be encouraged to keep their feet from under the bridge as well.
 Sometimes these bridges come down very quickly and without warning.

-WARNING: At Nationals, if the measurement devices are compromised in anyway by anyone during load testing, then the bridge is disassembled and starts the entire competition sequence again.
+WARNING: If the measurement devices are compromised in anyway by anyone during load testing, then the bridge is disassembled and starts the entire competition sequence again in accordance with Rule 11.5.
 The reason for this is that the initial loading will take out any slack in the joints and reloading the bridge has the potential to result in smaller deflections than would have been seen in an uninterrupted first loading.
 So...
 DON'T TOUCH THE DEFLECTION DEVICES!!!

 When all is done and recorded, the Judge reviews the data form with the Team Captain.
 The Team Captain signs the form when all questions have been resolved and the forms given to the Marshal who accompanies the bridge to the next station.